-Membrane Lipid Arrays are 4 x 5 cm hydrophobic membranes that have been spotted with a concentration gradient of eight different biologically important lipids found in cell membranes.
-They are used to determine the relative degree of binding of your protein of interest towards one or more of these lipids in a simple protein lipid overlay assay.
-Bound protein is then detected by an antibody against the protein or affinity tag.
+Membrane Lipid Arrays are membranes pre-spotted with a concentration gradient of eight different lipids.
+The lipids we selected are biologically important and found in cell membranes.
+Membrane Lipid Arrays are used in a simple protein-lipid overlay assay.
+They can help to determine the specificity and sensitivity of your protein towards one or more of these lipids.

 Briefly, once the membrane is blocked, it is incubated with your protein of interest.
 The membrane is then washed and incubated with an HRP labeled antibody against the protein or your proteins affinity tag.
 The membrane is washed again before incubation with ECL or a precipitating TMB detection reagent.
 This can then be visualized with the appropriate equipment based on the detection reagent used.

 Membrane Lipid Arrays are a 4 x5 cm hydrophobic membrane with 100, 50, 25, 12.5, 6.25, 3.13, and 1.56 pmol of the following lipids: Diacylglycerol (DAG), Phosphatidic acid (PA), Phosphatidylserine (PS), Phosphatidylinositol (PtdIns), Phosphatidylethanolamine (PE), Phosphatidylcholine (PC), Phosphatidylglycerol (PG), Sphingomyelin.